Mel Gibson: Politics

 The whole notion of politics is they always present you with this or this or this.
 I'll get a newspaper to read between the lines.
 Why do you have to adhere to prescribed formulas that they have and people argue over them and they're all in a box.
 And you watch Fox claw CNN, and CNN claw Fox.
 Sometimes I catch a piece of the news and it seems insanity to me.
 I quietly support candidates.
 I'm not out there banging a drum for candidates.
 But I have supported a candidate and it's a whole other world.
 Once you've been exposed to it, once or twice or however many times, if you know the facts and see how they're presented, it's mind-boggling.
 It's a very scary arena to be in, but I do vote.
 I go in there and pull the lever.
 It's kind of like pulling the lever and watching the trap door fall out from beneath you.
 Why should we trust any of these people?
 None of them ever deliver on anything.
 It's always disappointing.

 Gibson revealed in a 2016 interview with Jorge Ramos that he voted for neither Donald Trump nor Hillary Clinton in the 2016 United States presidential election.
 In July 2021, Gibson was recorded saluting Trump while attending UFC 264, which went viral over the Internet.

 In October 2020, Gibson released a statement regarding the Second Nagorno-Karabakh War and expressing solidarity with the Armenian people.

 Gibson endorsed Trump in the 2024 United States presidential election, adding that Kamala Harris had "the IQ of a fence post".

-On January 16, 2025, it was announced by president-elect Donald Trump that Gibson would serve in a new role as one of three "special ambassadors" to Hollywood, sharing the role with fellow actors Jon Voight and Sylvester Stallone.
+On January 16, 2025, it was announced by president-elect Donald Trump that Gibson would serve in a new role as one of three "special ambassadors" to Hollywood, sharing the role with fellow actors Jon Voight and Sylvester Stallone, with the latter rejecting the appointment.
 Trump stated that he wants these actors to make Hollywood "stronger than ever before" by bringing back business lost to "foreign countries".
 Trump said that the three would be his "eyes and ears" and he would act on their suggestions, but their duties were not specified.